omeym/omey-manyar-website-academic/content/publication/iros-2024/index.md

 ---
-title: Physics-Informed Learning to Enable Robotic Screw-Driving Under Hole Pose Uncertainties
+title: Simulation-Assisted Learning for Efficient Bin-Packing of Deformable Packages in a Bimanual Robotic Cell
 publication_types:
   - "1"
 authors: